sorend/awesome-python-machine-learning/README.md

 - [Statsmodels](https://github.com/statsmodels/statsmodels) - Statsmodels is a Python package that provides a complement to scipy for statistical computations including descriptive statistics and estimation and inference for statistical models.
 - [pymc3](https://github.com/pymc-devs/pymc3) - PyMC3 is a Python package for Bayesian statistical modeling and Probabilistic Machine Learning focusing on advanced Markov chain Monte Carlo (MCMC) and variational inference (VI) algorithms.
 - [sympy](https://github.com/sympy/sympy) - A Python library for symbolic mathematics.
+- [pmdarima](https://github.com/tgsmith61591/pmdarima) - A package that brings R's beloved auto.arima to Python, making an even stronger case for why Python > R for data science.

+# Explaining
+- [Lime](https://github.com/marcotcr/lime) - Lime: Explaining the predictions of any machine learning classifier.
+- [eli5](https://github.com/TeamHG-Memex/eli5) - ELI5 is a Python package which helps to debug machine learning classifiers and explain their predictions.
+- [SHAP](https://github.com/slundberg/shap) - SHAP (SHapley Additive exPlanations) is a unified approach to explain the output of any machine learning model.